w0lfschild/mySIMBL/README.md

 ## Requirements

-mySIMBL supports macOS 10.9 and above.
+- mySIMBL supports macOS 10.9 and above
+- plugins may have different application and system requirements

 ## Features